Skip to content

 2. Select the container you would like to use.
 The primary thing to look for is good drainage.
 You may be able to drill extra holes in non-ceramic containers.
 At least one drain hole is necessary.
 For containers with only one drain hole, you may consider lining the bottom of the container with 1-2 inches of medium sized gravel to increase drainage.

 3. Soil should be selected based on how frequently you plan on watering the plant.
 For Japanese maples that will be regularly watered by an irrigation system, a soil with more perlite is ideal.
 An example of this would be a regular bag of miracle grow mix.
 For maples that will not be on a regular irrigation system, make sure to add more peat moss to the mixture.
 This will allow for the maple itself to retain a higher amount of moisture.
-When adding the soil to the container make sure to keep the root collar and trunk of the Maple at the same level it was in it’s previous container.
+When adding the soil to the container make sure to keep the root collar and trunk of the Maple at the same level it was in its previous container.
 It is also good to leave at least 1/2 inch to 2 inches of the top lip of the container free from soil.
 This allows for the maple to be watered effectively.

 4. Select a companion plant such as small sedums that can cover the soil-surface to reduce heat and moisture loss for the roots of the maple.
 When choosing a companion plant it is essential to use only plants with extremely shallow and tiny root systems that will not grow into the roots of the maple.